Alerion-SuperMileage-UL/ALER-ION-open-source-fuel-cell/README.md

 # Stack general design
-This project was realized as a "Projet de fin d'étude" and the final design report is available (in french) in [Additional documentation/Rapport_final_PFE.pdf](https://github.com/Alerion-SuperMileage-UL/ALER-ION-open-source-fuel-cell/blob/f2cdef219edfe725619d7147de9b8b1a14c1f4f9/Additional%20documentation/Rapport_final_PFE.pdf).
+This project was realized as a "Projet de fin d'étude" and the final design report is available (in French) in [Additional documentation/Rapport_final_PFE.pdf](https://github.com/Alerion-SuperMileage-UL/ALER-ION-open-source-fuel-cell/blob/f2cdef219edfe725619d7147de9b8b1a14c1f4f9/Additional%20documentation/Rapport_final_PFE.pdf).

 The aimed power rating of this fuel cell is ~300 W. Some PEM fuel cells can reach a power density of 0.6 W/cm², so the total active surface area needs to be at least 500 cm².
 Next, the maximum voltage allowed in this project was 60V.
-With the assumption that the maximum voltage per cell, in operation would be ~1 V, the stack would require ~60 cells of 8.3 cm² of active area.
-This figure was rounded up to a square of 3cm X 3cm (9 cm²) to optimize the cutting of the 30cm x 30cm electrode sheets.
+With the assumption that the maximum voltage per cell, would be ~1 V in operation, the stack would require ~60 cells of 8.3 cm² of active area.
+This figure was rounded up to a square of 3 cm × 3 cm (9 cm²) to optimize the cutting of the 30cm x 30cm electrode sheets.
 Note that the 60 cells can be distributed in more than one stack connected in series to facilitate the assembly and maintenance.

 # CAD files
-The CAD files for this project is available in [CAD files](https://github.com/Alerion-SuperMileage-UL/ALER-ION-open-source-fuel-cell/tree/main/CAD%20files).
-All file are available in *.step* format and as fusion 360 files (with the history tree for easy modification).
+The CAD files for this project are available in [CAD files](https://github.com/Alerion-SuperMileage-UL/ALER-ION-open-source-fuel-cell/tree/main/CAD%20files).
+All files are available in *.step* format and as fusion 360 files (with the history tree for easy modification).

 The `Fuel cell stack assembly` file is the CAD file of the whole fuel cell stack.